Games, Frames, Medical, Military, Nautical, Presentation, Religious, Sewing, Smoking, Sporting, Travelling, Other

 10161 Queen Anne Antique Silver Chamberstick

 A rare early English silver chamberstick (also known as a go to bed) with the solid design and excellent heavy gauge silver as you’d expect from this date.
 It has the early form with a flat teardrop handle and a broad drip pan mounted on three small stump feet.
-The circular base is hand engraved with a coat of arms within a decorative cartouche.
+The circular base has a decorative cartouche hand engraved with the coat of arms for the Miller baronets of Chichester, Sussex.
 Weight 242 grams, 7.7 troy ounces.
 Diameter 4.5cm.
 Length 23cm.
 Britannia standard silver.
 London 1711.
 Maker Joseph Bird.

 9803 Antique Silver Snuff Box